Discover the Exciting World

 of Amateur Radio!

-Since receiving their licenses in early 2015, the kids (along with Mommy and Daddy) have enjoyed many exciting adventures involving Ham Radio.
+Since receiving their licenses in early 2015, the kids (along with Mom and Dad) have enjoyed many exciting adventures involving Ham Radio.
 They have talked to other Amateur Radio operators around the world using voice and Morse Code on the HF (shortwave) bands, made friends with Ham Radio Operators at hamfests, had lunch with an astronaut, participated in the ARRL Field Day and other contests, talked over satellite using simple to use handheld equipment, and even gotten to tour a ship that was captained by one of their Ham Radio friends that they met over satellite.
 Recently, they have enjoyed operating portable from several National Parks for the ARRL National Parks on the Air (NPOTA) event.
 Faith Hannah even broke a world record!

 Recently, the kids have been getting interested in Emergency Communications and being prepared for emergencies.
 The entire family helped to provide communications between the EOC and shelters during Hurricane Matthew’s brush with Florida, and the kids have built an emergency communications Go Box.
 Look for videos and articles about EMCOMM and emergency preparedness to be posted soon!